 2. Beach Road Scissors Cut Curry Rice (Jian Dao Jian)

 Another place to visit at Jalan Besar, this is where tired party-goers go to when Swee Choon’s filled to the brim.
-The eatery is named after its signature style of cutting its all its ingredients with a pair of scissors, if you’re wondering.
+If you’re wondering what the name means, the eatery is actually named after its signature style of cutting its all its ingredients with a pair of scissors.

-Not to be thought of as a lesser supper hangout than Swee Choon Tim Sum Restaurant, Scissors Cut Curry Rice serves a pretty mean Hainanese Curry Rice with Fried Pork Cutlet (SGD 3.50), which, despite its rather old exterior, attracts a steady stream of loyal customers, especially during supper.
+Not to be thought of as a lesser supper hangout than Swee Choon Tim Sum Restaurant, Scissors Cut Curry Rice serves a pretty mean Hainanese Curry Rice with Fried Pork Cutlet (SGD3.50), which, despite its rather old exterior, attracts a steady stream of loyal customers, especially as a late-night food hangout.

-Price range: SGD 3.50 for a plate of Hainanese Curry Rice.
+Price range: $3.50 for a plate of Hainanese Curry Rice.
 Menu unavailable online.